Ngapuke

 Ngapuke or Ngāpuke is a village and rural community in the Ruapehu district and Manawatū-Whanganui region of New Zealand's North Island.
 It is located on the south side of the valley of Pungapunga River, a tributary of the upper Whanganui River, east of Taumarunui and west of Tongariro and Kuratau on State Highway 41.

 In 1920, the settlement was a logging town for local forests.
 Since the 1950s it has been a farming community and outlying satellite town of Taumarunui.

 The New Zealand Ministry for Culture and Heritage gives a translation of "the hills" for Ngāpuke.

 Marae

 The Kauriki Marae and Te Ōhākī meeting house is a tribal meeting place for the Ngāti Tūwharetoa hapū of Ngāti Hinemihi and Ngāti Turumakina.

 In October 2020, the Government committed $1,560,379 from the Provincial Growth Fund to upgrade the marae and 7 other nearby marae, creating 156 jobs.

 Maniaiti Marae is also located nearby.

 Demographics

+Ngapuke locality covers 142.62 km2 It is part of the larger Ngapuke statistical area.